 To participate in WAHBE's QHP certification process, an issuer must submit plans and supporting documentation as specified for each criterion.
 The following chart summarizes the nineteen criteria applied in the certification process of a QHP.
-Each criterion is reviewed and approved by either OIC or WAHBE.
+Each criterion is reviewed and approved by OIC, WAHBE, or both.